 This ongoing engagement — and the multiple, overlapping relationships among the campuses it has fostered — enriches the intellectual lives and professional capacity of faculty and administrative leaders alike.

-With generous support from the Andrew W. Mellon Foundation, the Teagle Foundation, and the MacArthur Foundation, ACM offers faculty from its member campuses significant opportunities for collaboration and development.
-For example:
+With generous support from The Andrew W. Mellon Foundation, the Teagle Foundation, and other partners, ACM continues to offer significant opportunities for faculty collaboration and development.

 The ACM-Mellon Seminars in Advanced Interdisciplinary Learning (SAIL)